usdoj-crt/beta-ada/_pages/law-and-regs/regulations/title-ii-2010-regulations.md

 apps and remediating inaccessible content, and the entity can demonstrate that it follows those policies.
 Potential policies could also address accessibility training.
-As the Department stated in the NPRM, there were many ways to define the specific policies that would have been deemed sufficient under this approach.
-240 Though many commenters supported the idea of a policy-based approach, they suggested a plethora of policies that should be required by subpart H of this part.
+As the Department stated in the NPRM, there were many ways to define the specific policies that would have been deemed sufficient under this approach. {% fn 240 %} Though many commenters supported the idea of a policy-based approach, they suggested a plethora of policies that should be required by subpart H of this part.
 Commenters disagreed about what type of testing should be required (i.e., automated, manual, or both), who